 - Vampires Are Rich: The Ina have used their long lives, connections to ancient royalty, and symbionts to amass fortunes, though none of them seem to be particularly ambitious.

 - Vampires Are Sex Gods: Even the little ones.
+Centuries of youth, good health, pheromones, and a Hemo Erotic bite certainly help matters.

 - Weakened by the Light: The point of Shori's birth is to soften this in future generations.
+It's a huge breakthrough that she can function during the day and only blister after prolonged exposure to sunlight.